ReactiveX/RxJava/DESIGN.md

 You get a `Flowable` from:

-- Converting a Observable with a backpressure strategy.
+- Converting an Observable with a backpressure strategy.
 - Create from sync/async `onSubscribe` API (which participate in backpressure semantics).

 *Type Signature*